riccardobernardi/Docs-Assignment1-TensorLib/README.md

 TensorIteratorFixed<T, rank>(const TensorIteratorFixed<T, rank>& old_iterator) : ttensor(old_iterator.ttensor), indexes(old_iterator.indexes), sliding_index(old_iterator.sliding_index) {};
 ```

-The first constructor takes starting indexes as an initializer list of the same size of number of dimensions of the tensor and takes also a sliding index that is the index of the dimension that can vary so the dimnsion on which the user wants to iterate.
+The first constructor takes starting indexes as an initializer list of the same size of number of dimensions of the tensor and takes also a sliding index that is the index of the dimension that can vary so the dimension on which the user wants to iterate.
 Other dimensions remains fixed.
-The second constructor is a copy constructor to dupliucate the current iterator.
+The second constructor is a copy constructor to duplicate the current iterator.

-The operations below works in the same way of the ones of the "Tensor Iterator":
+The operations below works in the same way of the ones of the "Tensor Iterator", in this case boolean operators always return false if tensor pointed, fixed indexes or sliding index are different.

 ```c++
 T& operator*() const {};